KevinMarquette/kevinmarquette.github.io/_posts/2017-03-04-Powershell-DSL-example-RDCMan.md

 ## Get-RdcServer

-The server element looks really easy.
+The `Server` element looks really easy.
 We just need a function that returns that chunk of XML with the correct server name.

     function Get-RdcServer
     {